francois-gm/go-kabk-y1a/02 - 20240916 - HTML/README.md

 ## Exercise 2, Mapping elements (15min)

-Based on the updated code you've done on Exercise 1...
+Based on the revised code you've made for *Exercise 1*...

 - Draw a the structure of all elements as boxes on a piece of paper.
 - Annotate each box by their tag name.